rackerlabs/docs-developer-blog/_posts/2018-06-12-hadoop-eco-basics-1.md

 workflows for the dependent jobs.
 It enables users to create directed acyclic graphs (DAGs) of workflows that run parallel and sequential jobs in Hadoop.

 Oozie is very flexible.
-You can easily start, stop, suspend and re-run jobs.
+You can easily start, stop, suspend, and re-run jobs.
-Ooozie also makes it very easy to re-run failed workflows.
+Oozie also makes it very easy to re-run failed workflows.

 Oozie is scalable and can manage timely execution of thousands of workflows (each consisting of dozens of jobs) in a Hadoop cluster.

 #### Scripting

-Developers can can use Apache Pig for scripting in Hadoop.
+Developers can use Apache Pig for scripting in Hadoop.
 Scripting uses a SQL-based language and an execution environment for creating complex MapReduce transformations.
 While Pig is written in the Pig Latin "language," it's translated into executable MapReduce jobs.
 Pig also enables users to create